Yellow Matter Custard

 Yellow Matter Custard was a Beatles tribute supergroup consisting of Mike Portnoy, Neal Morse, Paul Gilbert and Matt Bissonette.
 Kasim Sulton played bass with the band in 2011, replacing Bissonette.

 They take their name from a line in "I Am the Walrus", by the Beatles: "Yellow matter custard, dripping from a dead dog's eye".

-Ty Tabor (King's X) was originally approached to play guitar for the group, but was unable due to the King's X touring schedule.
+Ty Tabor (King's X) was originally approached to play guitar for the group, but was unable to due to the King's X touring schedule.

 Conceived as more of a project than a band, they have only performed a total of five times: twice in 2003 (May 17 at Upper Montclair, New Jersey and May 18 at B.B.
 King's Blues Club, New York), and three times in 2011.
 Due to scheduling conflicts, Matt Bissonette was unable to play with the band in 2011, and thus was replaced by Kasim Sulton.